TheHumanity/Human/README.md

 #  Least Developed Countries

+According to unctad.org, the 47 LDCs comprise around 880 million people, 12 per cent of the world population, which face severe structural impediments to growth.

+The worldometers.info writes that the current world population is 7.8 billion as of June 2020 according to the most recent United Nations estimates elaborated by Worldometer.
+The term "World Population" refers to the human population (the total number of humans currently living) of the world.

+However, the LDCs account for less than 2 per cent of world GDP and around 1 per cent of world trade.

-A country is classified among the Least Developed Countries if it meets three criteria:
+According to UN, country is classified among the Least Developed Countries if it meets three criteria:

 1. Poverty – adjustable criterion based on GNIper capita averaged over three years.
 As of 2018 a country must have GNI per capita less than US$ 1,025 to be included on the list, and over $1,230 to graduate from it.